-Dessert recipe or a side dish?
-Either way, Pineapple Souffle is a sweet and buttery holiday favorite.
-We’ve lightened it up and show you how to make a vegan version too.
+Dessert or a side dish?
+Either way, this Pineapple Souffle recipe is a sweet and buttery holiday favorite.
+We've lightened it up and show you how to make a vegan version too!

 I give myself permission to try anything on the holiday dinner table...in moderation.
 Then there's my sister's pineapple souffle.
 Sigh...it's hard to keep things under control.

-It’s also a side at our festive holiday meals.
+It's always a side at our festive holiday meals.
 But, it most definitely should be a dessert.
 (The same with sweet potato casserole topped with marshmallows.
-I’m just sayin’.)
+I'm just sayin'.)

-But, it’s always a side at our house.
-So, I let my guard down and indulge a little more that I would otherwise.
-I’ve always turned a blind eye as to exactly why it is so deeelicious.
-It’s full of pineapple.
+But, it's always a side at our house.
+So, I let my guard down and indulge a little more than I would otherwise.
+I've always turned a blind eye as to exactly why it is so delicious.
+It's full of pineapple.
 Pineapple is sweet.
 And, pineapple is healthy.
 Right?

-In the spirit of eating healthy, I finally looked behind the curtain and decided to do a makeover her recipe.
+In the spirit of eating healthy, I finally looked behind the curtain and decided to do a makeover of her recipe.
 It still retains its irresistible appeal, but has fewer calories and is a little healthier.
 It can be made with eggs or egg-replacer.
 The one pictured is vegan.
-(Check out our Allergy Friendly Food Products guide for product suggestions.)

-Here’s how I lightened-up my sister’s pineapple souffle:
+Here's how I lightened-up this pineapple souffle recipe:

-Believe it or not, I used egg-replacer in this “souffle” so my darling daughter with an egg allergy could enjoy it.
-It’s not as fluffy as an eggy pineapple souffle.
-But, there were no complaints…from anyone, including my other family members that are very particular about this holiday staple.
+Believe it or not, this is an Eggless Pineapple "Souffle" recipe so my darling daughter with an egg allergy could enjoy it.
+It's not as fluffy as the version with eggs.
+But, there were no complaints...from anyone, including my other family members that are very particular about this holiday staple.
 This is one dish that everyone enjoyed!

 Sweet and buttery pineapple coats whole wheat bread cubes that are baked until hot and bubbly.
 It's served warm and topped with cinnamon and powdered sugar.
 Add a little ice cream and you'll have no choice but to call this dessert. 🙂

-- 4 cups of bread cubes, hard crusts removed, approximately 8 slices of bread (preferably whole wheat)
+- 4 cups bread cubes hard crusts removed, approximately 8 slices of bread (preferably whole wheat)

 - Preheat oven to 350 degrees F.